-Client Name Last 4 Digits of SSN or Agency ID Client's Residential Address

-Important Points to Remember

-- The same person may be named for multiple roles. - You can cancel or change this request at any time. - EBT cards still work if a case reopens after being closed.
-If you don't want the person you choose to get and use your benefits, be sure to tell DTA to cancel their card. - o For SNAP only clients, please call the DTA Assistance line at (877) 382-2363. - o For TAFDC/EAEDC clients, please call your cash worker directly.

-Cartian A. Davianatina a C NAD Authorized Decrease that is a few Contification and few EDT Transactions Section A - Designating a Si NAP Authorized Representative for Certification and/or EBT Transactions number is to be my SNAP Authorized Representative for Certification .
-His/her phone This person can sign my SNAP paperwork or any other forms, report th DTA.
-If I get too many benefits because s/he gave DTA the wrong information, I may to be my SNAP Authorized Representative for EBT Transactions .
-This he gives DTA proof of identity.
+I choose to be my SNAP Authorized Representative for Certification.
+His/her phone number is .
+This person can sign my SNAP paperwork or any other forms, report changes and talk about my case with DTA.
+If I get too many benefits because s/he gave DTA the wrong information, I may have to pay DTA back.

+I choose to be my SNAP Authorized Representative for EBT Transactions.
+This person will receive an EBT card if s/he gives DTA proof of identity.
 S/he can buy food for me using my SNAP benefits.
+I will also get my own EBT card.

-I will Section B - Designating g a TAFDC/EAEDC Authorized Representative and/or Authorized Payee to be my TAFDC/EAEDC Authorized Representative .
-This person can report th DTA.
-If I get too many benefits because s/he gave DTA the wrong information, I may to be my TAFDC/EAEDC Authorized Payee .
-This person will receive an EBT stity.
+Section B - Designating a TAFDC/EAEDC Authorized Representative and/or Authorized Payee

+I choose to be my TAFDC/EAEDC Authorized Representative.
+This person can report changes and talk about my case with DTA.
+If I get too many benefits because s/he gave DTA the wrong information, I may have to pay DTA back.

+I choose to be my TAFDC/EAEDC Authorized Payee.
+This person will receive an EBT card if s/he gives DTA proof of identity.
 S/he can get money from my TAFDC or EAEDC account for me.
-I will also get my Cli ient or Legal Guardian Signature Mail this request to:
+I will also get my own EBT card.

+Client or Logal Cuardian Signature Mail this request to: Client or Legal Guardian Signature / DT4 D 0 D 4047